KOWDOO/Valorant-Instalock/README.md

 - ####  [❷.PYTHON]

 ### 📩 Python Installation
-1. Download the repo
+1. Download python 3.12
-2. extract
+2. Download the repo and extract
 3. open a cmd window in the file
 4. type : pip install -r requirements.txt
 5. press enter then the .py file should work perfectly fine